 5) HOT/NEU REV : Hot (“Supply”) and Neutral wires are reversed

 You’ll find these features on pretty much all of the outlet testers; What makes Sperry our top choice is the GFCI testing feature.
 To understand how this works in the tester, let’s first explore a little about how the GFCI outlet works.

-(If the Sperry Instruments GFI6302 GFCI Outlet / Receptacle Tester ($7.49) isn’t available, or if you just need one designed for the jobsite, the Sperry Instruments HGT6520, Stop Shock II ($15.44) features hi-impact ABS housing with a 250 lb crush rating and the ability to withstand drops of up to 10 feet.
+If the Sperry Instruments GFI6302 GFCI Outlet / Receptacle Tester (about $7) isn’t available, or if you just need one designed for the jobsite, the Sperry Instruments HGT6520, Stop Shock II (about $15) features hi-impact ABS housing with a 250 lb crush rating and the ability to withstand drops of up to 10 feet.
 Backed by a lifetime warranty this tool will speed up the testing process and increase your productivity for years to come.
-It also has an audible “beep” to let you know the test is complete.)
+It also has an audible “beep” to let you know the test is complete.